skychwang/Reddit-Personality/README.md

 # Current State of project

-WORKS OMG
+Stats work, summary and likely/unlikely format done

 # To-Do-List

+Get summary and likely/unlikely done.
-Improve on the method of getting around $http.get's asynchronous nature by using javascript $timeout.
-Complete documentation and readme.
+Improve on the currently used method of getting around $http.get's asynchronous nature by using javascript $timeout; find a better way.
+Complete documentation and readme, push for v1.0 release.